krystianbajno/adhunt/README.md

 - Filter for username in the filter input
 - You will get the user, his groups are in `memberOf`.
 - You will get all groups the member belongs to in `member` attribute of found groups.

+To find account who's name is Mike Smith:
+- Enter `Mike Smith` in filter.

+To find account who's name is Mike Smith AND is an administrator:
+- Enter `Mike admin` in filter.
+- Enter `Mike Smith admin` in filter.

 To find domain admin:
 - Filter for `domain admin`.